 Adults’ Driver License Requirements

-If you have never been licensed, you must meet the following criteria:
+If you are at least 18 years old and have never been licensed, you must meet the following criteria:

 - Pass the behind-the-wheel driving test.
 If you fail the test, you must pay a retest fee for a second or subsequent test and schedule a behind-the-wheel driving test for another day.

-If you have an out-of-state or out-of-country DL, you must:
+If you have an out-of-state DL, you must:

 - Complete all the steps required for an instruction permit.

 - Bring your valid out-of-state DL to DMV.
-Your out-of-state DL will be invalidated and returned to you unless you are applying for a commercial driver license (CDL).
+Your out-of-state DL will be invalidated and returned to you unless you are applying for a commercial DL (CDL).

 Note: The behind-the-wheel driving test for holders of out-of-state or U.S. territory DLs are normally waived.
 However, DMV may require a behind-the-wheel driving test for any type of DL application.
 Behind-the-wheel driving tests are mandatory for out-of-country DL holders.